TLouf/discrete_maths/4-counting.typ

   ),
 )

-This also allows us to see the symmetry in the binomial coefficients, especially using the cente-aligned representation.
+This also allows us to see the symmetry in the binomial coefficients, especially using the centre-aligned representation.

 #theorem(title: "Symmetry")[
   $ forall r in NN, n >= r, binom(n, r) = binom(n, n-r) = frac(n!, r!(n-r)!) $